xrmx/prettysettings/README.md

 - last override from env variables

 ## Keys:
-- defaults dict is used as reference to load keys from file and from env variables
+- defaults dict is used as a reference to load keys from file and from env variables
 - if a key is found in the file (or env vars) which is not present in the defaults it is discarded

 ## Types:
 - defaults dict is used to enforce type when loading from file or env variables
 - this ensures that env variables, which must be strings, are parsed to the type used in the default dict
 - parsed types are: `bool`, `int`, `float`, `str`
-- any type `T` for which a string representation exists, so that `T(string)` is the expected object
+- any type `T` for which a string representation exists, so that `T(string)` is the expected object is supported
 - hence if `defaults = {'a': 1}` while the file contains `{'a': '2'}`, the result will be `settings.a == 2` (`int`)
 - whereas if `defaults = {'a': 1}` while the file contains `{'a': 'string'}`, the Settings' constructor will raise an exception